 After that, things vary.
 Sometimes it’s just more coffee, whisky and chat.
 Sometimes there is a musical or entertainment programme in which Burns poetry and songs are thoroughly aired.

 Some extracts from Burns poetry are given below.

 The evening ends, of course, with the linking of hands and the singing of Auld Lang Syne.
 (The words are given below.)
 Then everyone staggers into taxis and regrets having that last dram.

 Burns Suppers got under way within a few years of the poet’s death.
 Some say the first was actually held in Burns’ Cottage itself in 1801.

-By the way, on the food issue, if you are still uncertain about this neep business then take a look at the page that answers the question: what are neeps?
+By the way, on the food issue, if you are still uncertain about this neep business then take a look at the page that is the ultimate guide to neeps.

 Still thou art blest, compar’d wi me!